Flexible MBA

 MBA Concentrations & Electives

 In their second year, many students choose to concentrate on one or two specific areas.
 Concentrations are shown on student transcripts.
-Each concentration comprises 1-2 foundation course(s) and 2-3 additional elective courses.
+Each concentration comprises 1 or 2 foundation course(s) and 3 additional elective courses.
 Each course can be counted towards more than one concentration.
-At present, concentrations include: Data Analytics, Entrepreneurship and Family Business, Finance, Management & Strategy, Marketing.- Foundation (required): DA D20 Digital Transformation: Emerging Technologies & Strategies
+At present, concentrations include: Data Analytics, Entrepreneurship and Family Business, Finance, Management & Strategy, Marketing.- Foundation (required): DA D20 Digital Transformation: Disruption, Transformation, and New Business Models

 - 3 electives chosen from: